 Consolidated total assets amounted to P491.3 billion at end-2016 from P448.7 billion at beginning of year.
-The Group is strongly liquid with current assets exceeding current liabilities 1.9 times.
-Current assets amounted to P230.0 billion while current liabilities amounted to P123.1 billion at the end of 2016.
+The Group is strongly liquid with current assets exceeding current liabilities 1.9times.
+Current assets amounted to P230.0 billion while current liabilities amounted to P123.1 billion at the end of the year.